MMeghana8/card-testing-sentinel/README.md

 | F1 Score | 87.01% |
 | Threshold | 79 |

-**Honest false-positive cost:** At threshold 79, roughly 8.4% of flagged windows are false positives (based on the precision above).
-On a merchant processing 100,000 transactions/day, this could mean a small percentage of genuine low-value transactions being held for review rather than instantly approved — a real, quantifiable trade-off rather than a hidden one. *(Replace this estimate with your own computed false-positive rate × average transaction value once you calculate it from your confusion matrix.)*
+**Honest trade-off:** At the current threshold, some genuine transactions are flagged for review rather than instantly approved — a real trade-off between catching attacks and disrupting legitimate customers, reported here rather than hidden.

 ---